kait-kat/Coding-Quiz/README.md

 ## Acceptance Criteria

 ```
+GIVEN I am taking a quiz through the application
+WHEN I click the start button
+THEN I am served my first question
+WHEN I answer the question correctly
+THEN the screen turns green
+WHEN I answer the question incorrectly
+THEN the screen turns red
 ```

-## Acceptance Criteria Simplified

-This project is about creating a quiz game.
-You will need to do the following:

-* Have a list of questions for the player.
-Each question should have at least 4 answers with one being correct.
-Have at least 2 questions, though more is encouraged!
-* When the user clicks the start button, show them the first question.
-* As the user answers questions, move them to the next question until all questions are out.
-* When no more questions are left, Show the game over screen.
+## Further Development

+* In the future I would like to make the timer function operational and appropriately separated from the question container.
-* Add in a timer.
-The timer should start as soon as the start button is clicked, and tick down each second.
-It should show in the top right corner of the page.
+* The timer will count down after the start button is initiated and will decrease if a question is wrong.
-* When the user choses an incorrect answer, take some time off the timer.
-How much is up to you.
+* When the timer is up the browser will send an alert letting the user know time is up.
-* When the timer reaches 0, show the game over screen.
-* Show the last timer value as the player's score on the game over screen.
-* Give the player the ability to enter their initials, then save them to localstorage along with the score from the game over screen.
-You should save the data in a format that allows multiple high scores to be saved.
-* Once the player saves their highscore, show the highscores as a list on the page
-* Add a link to the top left corner.
-When clicked, go directly to the highscore list.
+* There will be a scored board input at the end so that the user can record their score and store the information for later reference.
+* A scoreboard button will bring up all past scores and initials of those who registered the information.
+* More questions can be added to prolong the game.